d12frosted/elpa-mirror/gnu/consult-readme.txt

    consult-grep-args                 Command line arguments for grep
    consult-imenu-config              Mode-specific configuration for `consult-imenu'
    consult-line-numbers-widen        Show absolute line numbers when narrowing is active.
-   consult-line-point-placement      Placement of the point used by `consult-line'
    consult-line-start-from-top       Start the `consult-line' search from the top
    consult-locate-args               Command line arguments for locate
    consult-man-args                  Command line arguments for man
    consult-mode-command-filter       Filter for `consult-mode-command'
    consult-mode-histories            Mode-specific history variables
    consult-narrow-key                Narrowing prefix key during completion
+   consult-point-placement           Placement of the point when jumping to matches
    consult-preview-key               Keys which triggers preview
    consult-preview-allowed-hooks     List of `find-file' hooks to enable during preview
    consult-preview-excluded-files    Regexps matched against file names during preview